iqis/mod/README.md

 #### Locked

-If a module is locked, it is impossible to either change the value of a variable or add a new variable to a module.
-A private variable’s value can only be changed by a function defined within the module, as shown previously.
+A module is locked by default.
+It is impossible to either change the value of a object or add a new object to a module.

 ``` r
 my$a <- 1